mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I still have my VM server and storage server that I rebuilty in the last few years.
 I'm planning to migrate them to rack-mounted chassis the next time I do some upgrades, but I've punted that task since building the rack was a significant enough project on its own.

-## Mistakes I made
+## Avoiding mistakes I made

 ### Test the UPS before mounting it

 The UPS was, by far, the hardest component to mount in the rack.
 I don't understand how people do it.
 It's a XX lb device, and you need at least one hand holding it in place and one hand securing the screws.
-I eventually decided it was a two-person job and called my wife in for reinforcement.
+I eventually decided it was a two-person job and called my wife in for reinforcements.

 But you don't want to go through all that work and find out, like I did, that the UPS is too loud to earn a permanent place in your rack.
 Or it could just be a dead device, and you don't want to find that out after you mount it.